 - Connecting to groups such as Pride in Plymouth, Race Equality Council, EXIM Dance etc.

 - Work with other agencies and groups that increase access such as Plymouth Information & Advice Service (PIAS).

 Everyone has a responsibility towards this area.
 All staff are expected to have regard to this web page and to the objectives above.

-The equality link governors are Joanne Anning and Jeff Stratton.
-They will:
+The equality link governor is Jeff Stratton.
+He will:

 - Meet with the Headteacher, and other relevant staff members, to discuss any issues and how these are being addressed.

 - Ensure they’re familiar with all relevant legislation and the contents of this web page (document).

 - Report back to the full governing board regarding any issues.